blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 4. The ability to seamlessly scale DR site infrastructure as the environment grows.

-5. Data encryption solution that encrypts only PCI data at the application and database level.
+5. Data encryption solution that encrypts PCI data at the application and database level and all other data at rest.

 6. Key management solution that does not expose the unencrypted keys to unauthorized personnel (including database administrators and developers) and allows for key management by the security administration team.